tableaunoir/documentation/timeline.md

 ![buttonReplay](img/screenshotAnimationMode.png)

-Each little square at the bottom represents an atomic action (a drawing, erasing something, etc.).
+Each little square at the bottom represents an atomic action (a drawing, erasing something, adding a magnet, deleting a magnet, moving a magnet, etc.).
 When you click on, you will reach the state of the board after that action.
 The first square on the left is the initial state of the board.

 Small blue buttons ... and - enables to hide/show the squares on the timeline (otherwise the timeline would be very long).